|On this page|

 If the node has no inputs, you can specify a video file to extract images from.

 If the node has incoming work items with a video file

 output, the node will extract for each incoming work item.
-Set the Video parameter to

-This node generates one work item to extract all images for each input video.
+This node generates one work item to extract all images from the input video.
 (It does not generate separate work items for each frame.)
 The

 outputof the work item is an array of output file names.
 If you want to wire the output to nodes that expect separate work items per file, use the Work Item Expand node to split out the output files in the work item(s).

 This node is a wrapper around the

 ffmpeg command line tool.
 You must have FFmpeg installed on each machine for this node to work.